tagion/core-playnet/README.md

 After the wallet update, the amount of tagions sent will be available there.

 ## Report an issue
-If you face a problem with the network - you can [open an issue](https://github.com/tagion/core-playnet/issues) or contact us in the development thread in [discord](https://discord.gg/x7Wcg26E).
+If you face a problem with the network - you can [open an issue](https://github.com/tagion/core-playnet/issues) or contact us in the development thread in [Discord](https://discord.gg/x7Wcg26E).
 To provide maximum information in this issue - you can provide a:
 - whole network directory (create an archive from `./tagion_network`)
 - command history (type in console `history > console_history.log`)
-- netowork logs (`./tagion_network/shared/`)
+- network logs (`./tagion_network/shared/`)